KusalG05/Theen-Titans/README.md

 Instructions to use our web site :

- First, clone our repository and open the project directory in terminal/powershell Install dependencies of our website using the commands npm install or npm i Finally run node app.js / nodemon  app.js(if nodemon is already installed) but prefer node app.js go to browser and type localhost:3000 now you can use our website
+ First, clone our repository and open the project directory in terminal/powershell Install dependencies of our website using the commands npm install or npm i
+ Finally run
+ node app.js or nodemon  app.js  (if nodemon is already installed) but prefer node app.js go to browser and type localhost:3000 now you can use our website

  Details about our Technical  Stuff: